 Fast forward to 2003.
 I launched Zen Rabbit Baking Company and introduced the world to The Gratitude Cookie.
 When I started that business, I forced myself to go to networking events and endured many awkward conversations in hopes of meeting clients.
 Eventually, after spending thousands of dollars and hours, I figured out how to comfortably manage networking situations.

 Today I’m known as The Quiet Professional’s Guide and am running the 2.0 version of Zen Rabbit.
 I not only feel comfortable meeting new people, I actually enjoy it (yes really!).
-As a networking strategy coach and speaker, I now help other quiet people get past their fear of networking so they can find success in their business lives.
+As a networking strategy coach and speaker, I now work with other quiet people to get past their fear of networking so they can find success in their business lives.
 My services are in demand by consultants, entrepreneurs, business owners, and business professionals who need to figure out which networking events are worth going to so they’re not wasting hundreds of dollars; what to say once they’re there so they don’t look foolish; and how to follow up afterward so their initial efforts aren’t wasted.

 I’ve been interviewed by a variety of media and business professionals on podcasts and webinars and I regularly speak at conferences and events.